eusonlito/aMule-PHP/README.md

-aMule-PHP it's a easy PHP interface to search and download files using the amulecmd commands and the amuled daemon
+aMule-PHP it's a simple PHP interface to search and download files using the amulecmd command and the amuled daemon

 Requires: